-The hotel + shopping deal can be redeemed at select downtown Calgary hotels from Oct.
-1, 2018 through to Feb.
-28, 2019.
+The hotel + shopping deal can be redeemed at select downtown Calgary hotels starting Oct.
+1, 2019 through to February 2020.

 Now in addition to spending your free gift cards, you’ve got to do my favourite thing in the city:

 Here a few awesome restaurants we tried during this recent trip to Calgary, that you should consider when you go!

 Feel free to copy this eatin’ itinerary exactly!

 7 Delicious Places To Eat in Calgary